plone/documentation/develop/plone/functionality/actions.rst

 Introduction
 ------------

-Plone has concept of actions which refer the end user functionality associated with site or content objects:
+Plone has concept of actions which connect the end user functionality associated with site or content objects:

 * View, edit, sharing etc. are actions